Jobs For People With Depression: Mental Health Support For Mental Illness

 Even if your field isn’t included in the above list, if you’re experiencing depression symptoms that you believe may be linked, at least in part, to your profession, it may be time to seek professional help to determine the next best step.

-Generally, low-stress jobs or those that avoid intense situations and promote creative expression are good for mental health, especially those living with a mental illness.
+Generally, low-stress jobs or those that avoid intense situations and promote creative expression are good for mental health, especially for those living with a mental illness.

 These jobs can be in any field: engineering, architecture, mental health, self-employment (great for people with social anxiety), etc. For many, a job in the mental health field is a great opportunity; not only does it give you a chance to find a job you’re knowledgeable and passionate about, but it also allows you to use your own knowledge to connect with and support others.